 Utthan Charitable Trust is an independent Not-for-Profit Organization in Delhi, India & is tirelessly working towards upliftment of Underprivileged Children, Adults, Old People, Women and Animals & providing them with basic necessities like Food, Clothing, Education & Medical Treatment.

-    Registered as an independent trust under the Indian Trust Act, 1882, the organization started it’s working in 2017 and established an office in Delhi.
-Currently, it advocates for the rights of India’s children in 7 states.
+Registered as an independent trust under the Bombay Public Trust Act, 1950 the organization started it’s working in 2017 and established an office in Delhi.
+Currently, it advocates for the Rights of India’s children in 7 states.

 This organization is fully committed to working with the Government of India to ensure that each child born in this vast and complex country gets the best start in life, thrives and develops to his or her full potential.

 With its unique system of 7 states office, partnerships with sister UN agencies, NGOs, “RED CROSS SOCIETY”, self-help groups and array of celebrity campaigners, Utthan Charitable Trust has been able to provide focused attention to the poorest and most disadvantaged communities, while working alongside at the national level.